-As a Birth Doula I have learned that child birth experiences can vary greatly from Mom to Mom – all depending on how they view it going in, and how they prepare for the birth.
-Some mothers do not see the need for trying the natural birth route –and that is TOTALLY OK!
+As a Birth Doula, I have learned that childbirth experiences can vary greatly from Mom to Mom – all depending on how they view it going in, and how they prepare for the birth.
+Some mothers do not see the need for trying the natural birth route and that’s TOTALLY OK!
 Each mom and pregnancy is just as individual as the birthing experience itself.

 If you are a Mama looking for a more natural birthing experience I can help!

 Here are my Top 6 Tips for a Calm and Natural Birth:

 Get a Doula!